hashicorp/consul/website/source/docs/connect/ca.html.md

 and is immediately used for signing any new incoming certificate requests.

-If we check the [list CA roots endpoint](/api/connect/ca.html#list-ca-root-certificates) after the config update in the previous section, we can see both the old and new root certificates are present, and the currently active root has an intermediate certificate which has been generated and cross-signed automatically by the old root during the rotation process:
+If we check the [list CA roots endpoint](/api/connect/ca.html#list-ca-root-certificates) after updating the configuration with a new root certificate, we can see both the old and new root certificates are present, and the currently active root has an intermediate certificate which has been generated and cross-signed automatically by the old root during the rotation process:

 ```bash